aaronland/go-broadcaster/README.md

 ## Motivation

-This package provides minimalist and opionated interfaces for "broadcasting" simple messages with zero or more images.
+This package provides minimalist and opinionated interfaces for "broadcasting" simple messages with zero or more images.

 A message consists of an optional title and body as well as zero or more images.
 How those elements are processed is left to service or target -specific implementations of the `Broadcaster` interfaces.